SG Property Data

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'List landed house projects/estates we track, optionally filtered by district' with a clear verb (List) and resource (projects/estates).
-It distinguishes from siblings like list_condo_projects and list_hdb_towns by specifying 'landed' property type.
+The description clearly states the action: 'List landed house projects/estates we track,' with a specific resource and optional filtering by district.
+It also distinguishes from siblings (list_condo_projects, list_hdb_towns) by specifying 'landed' and mentioning free usage for name discovery.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.